 Change the Oil

 Changing your mower’s oil is one of the single most important steps to maintaining its longevity, as it will keep your engine running smoothly.
-Oil changes are recommended about every three months, depending on frequency of use.
-Fortunately, changing the oil takes only about 15 minutes and costs just a few dollars.
+How often you need to change the oil in your mower depends on your frequency of use, as this maintenance activity is recommended after every 50 operating hours.
+For those with an average mowing time of about one hour or averaging 4 hours of mowing per month, oil changes are recommended to occur once or twice each year as a pre- or post-season activity.
+Changing the oil takes only about 15 minutes and costs just a few dollars.
 Here’s how to do it:

 - As with any repair or tune-up, always remove the spark plug wire and review your owner’s manual before performing maintenance.
 Always wear the necessary safety equipment.